ballerina-platform/ballerina-spec/stdlib/proposals/msg-store/message_store_store_listener.md

 ### Risks

-- **Performance Overhead:** The abstraction layer introduced by the `MessageStore` interface and the listener's polling mechanism might introduce some performance overhead compared to direct interaction with underlying message broker APIs.
+- **Performance Overhead:** The abstraction layer introduced by the `Store` interface and the listener's polling mechanism might introduce some performance overhead compared to direct interaction with underlying message broker APIs.
-- **Complexity of External Implementations:** Ensuring that external `MessageStore` implementations (e.g., for Kafka, JMS, etc.) correctly adhere to the `MessageStore` interface contract, especially regarding idempotency and exactly-once processing semantics (if supported by the underlying broker), could be challenging.
+- **Complexity of External Implementations:** Ensuring that external `Store` implementations (e.g., for Kafka, JMS, etc.) correctly adhere to the `Store` interface contract, especially regarding idempotency and exactly-once processing semantics (if supported by the underlying broker), could be challenging.
 Clear guidelines and robust testing will be crucial.
 - **Error Handling Granularity:** The current `acknowledge` method has a single `success` boolean.
 Some advanced message brokers might offer more granular acknowledgment types (e.g., re-queue, reject with specific error codes).
 This proposal adopts a simpler success/failure model.
 - **Thread Model and Concurrency:** Careful consideration is needed for how the listener's polling and message processing interact with Ballerina's concurrency model to avoid blocking the event loop and ensure efficient resource utilization.
 - **Dead-Letter Queue Semantics:** The interaction between the listener's retry mechanism and the `deadLetterStore` needs to be carefully designed to avoid message loss or duplication, especially under failure conditions during the transfer to the DLQ.

 ### Assumptions

 - **Message Order:** The retrieve method is expected to return the "top" message, implying an ordered queue in most message store implementations.
 For unordered stores, this means returning any available message.
-The consistency of this ordering across different `MessageStore` implementations is assumed to be handled by the specific implementation.
+The consistency of this ordering across different `Store` implementations is assumed to be handled by the specific implementation.
 - **Message Uniqueness:** The `id` in the `Message` record is assumed to be **unique** and stable for a given message within the lifetime of its processing by the listener.
 - **Atomic Operations:** It is assumed that the `retrieve` and `acknowledge` operations, particularly for external message stores, are designed to be atomic or effectively atomic to prevent message loss or duplicate processing in distributed environments.
 - **Polling-based Listener Acceptability:** The initial design relies on a polling mechanism.
 While generally acceptable for many use cases, extremely low-latency requirements might necessitate push-based notification mechanisms, which are not part of this initial proposal.